mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-When dealing with infinite flows, we can always try to get the first _n_ elements of the flow and then stop the collection.
+When dealing with infinite flows, we can always get the flow's first _n_ elements and then stop the collection.
 The `take` function is used to do that.
-For example, we can get the first 3 actors playing in the "Zack Snyder's Justice League" movie:
+For example, we can get the first three actors playing in the "Zack Snyder's Justice League" movie:

 ```kotlin
 infiniteJLFlowActors.take(3)
 ```

-The `take` function is a transformation, which means it returns a new flow just like `map` or `filter`.
-If the original flow was infinite, the new flow will be finite.
+The `take` function is a transformation, which returns a new flow like `map` or `filter`.
+If the original flow is infinite, the new flow will be finite.

 The `drop` function makes the opposite operation.
-It skips the first _n_ elements of the flow and then emits the remaining ones.
-For example, we can skip the first 3 actors playing in the "Zack Snyder's Justice League" movie:
+It skips the flow's first _n_ elements and then emits the remaining ones.
+For example, we can skip the first three actors playing in "Zack Snyder's Justice League" movie:

 ```kotlin
 infiniteJLFlowActors.drop(3)
 ```

-Clearly, dropping from the head of a flow the first _n_ elements does not reduce the cardinality of an infinite flow.
+Dropping from the head of a flow the first _n_ elements does not reduce the cardinality of an infinite flow.
 The new flow will be infinite as well.

 ## 6. Flows and Coroutines